 Mari is a writer based in Gudalur, in the Nilgiri hills of Tamil Nadu.
 She writes on human rights issues with a focus on dalits, adivasis, women, children, the environment and poverty.
 Mari co-founded ACCORD in 1985 to work with adivasi people.

 Ankur worked for some years, in New York and London, as a management consultant before making a life-changing decision to start an eco-tourism business.
-He met Stan and founded Ecoscape in the adivasi-owned tea plantation and runs this in collaboration with the adivasi people.
-He manages the PLENTI Project.
+He met Stan and founded Ecoscape which he manages in collaboration with the adivasi people.
+He also manages the PLENTI Project.